Abyss-W4tcher/ab4yss-tools/README.md

 [TODO] : Improve the configuration file detection, allows the user to pass it as an argument.

-## "Meterpreter session"/"Metasploit" with ngrok
+## "Meterpreter session"/"Metasploit" via ngrok

 Getting a meterpreter tcp session could be a real nightmare behind a router you don't control, or just don't want to setup.
 To bypass that, you may have tried to use ngrok as a "VPS", in a normal reverse shell setup.
 However, metasploit needs to listen on a local interface, and doesn't seem to have some sort of "ngrok compatibility".